Tandy Pocket Computer: Design

-The models provided a short one-line dot-matrix LCD display, to show the current line of input text, or a segment of it containing the cursor.
+The models provided a short one-line dot-matrix LCD, to show the current line of input text, or a segment of it containing the cursor.
 Character widths in these models varied from 12 characters in the PC-4 and PC-7 to 24 characters on most of the rest.
 The displays also included some way of indicating operational mode, scientific mode, and other states and conditions.

 The Casio models included lower-case characters.
 These were only for use in PRINT statements, as lower-case commands and variables were not accepted as with almost all BASIC programming machines.

 In general, the two specific lines were not cross-compatible, but there were compatibilities within lines.
 PC-1 programs would work unmodified on the PC-3 and on the PC-8 with changes for screen size, and PC-4 (26-3650B) programs would run unmodified on the PC-5, PC-6 and PC-7.
 The PC-2 was a unique architecture and was the only unit in the line allowing direct memory access with POKE, PEEK and CALL.